scgm0/NativeAotTest/README.md

 ### 2. Include Build Scripts in Your Project

-Copy the `PublishAotCross.targets` and `Crosscompile.targets` files into your project directory.

-Import `PublishAotCross.targets` in your `.csproj` file to enable the cross-compilation functionality.
+Import [`PublishAotCross.LinuxToWin`](https://www.nuget.org/packages/PublishAotCross.LinuxToWin) in your `.csproj` file to enable the cross-compilation functionality.

 ### 3. Compile the Project